Okay this first lesson is going to be on faking the sound produced by a side chain compressor.

 - Try the fake sidechain on pads, vocals, synths and whatever else you can get your hands on.

 - Experiment with two Auto Pans in series.
-Use the settings above for both but adjust the
+Use the settings above for both but adjust the Offset of the second Auto Pan between 300° and 360°

 - Try a 1/16 square gate on a second Auto Pan to get that nice fidget sound.